-Renewable electricity has nearly doubled under the Obama administration, and the clean energy economy grew by 8.3 percent from 2003-2010, almost double of what the overall economy grew during those years, but Gov. Romney's plan threatens the tens of thousands clean energy jobs in Nevada and risks the creation of thousands more in the years to come.
-46
+Renewable electricity has nearly doubled under the Obama administration, and the clean energy economy grew by 8.3 percent from 2003-2010-almost double the overall economy's growth during those years-but Gov. Romney's plan threatens the economic benefits and tens of thousands of clean energy jobs in Iowa and risks the creation of thousands more in the years to come.